teresko/routing/README.md

 ],
 ```

-In the example above, if notation is matched, but the corresponding was not present in URI, the request abstraction will receive `"unnamed"` as value for `'name'` parameter.
+In the example above, if `notation` is matched, but the corresponding `:name` was not present in URI, the request abstraction will receive `"unnamed"` as value for `'name'` parameter.